With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Dillon Community Based Services is a mental health treatment center in Dillon, MT, located at 312 South Pacific Street, 59725 zip code area.
 Dillon Community Based Services provides outpatient treatment and telemedicine/telehealth.
-Dillon Community Based Services offers couples/family therapy, group therapy and trauma therapy to children / adolescents.
+Dillon Community Based Services offers trauma therapy, individual psychotherapy and behavior modification to children / adolescents.
 Dillon Community Based Services also supports children/adolescents with serious emotional disturbance.
-Additional services at Dillon Community Based Services consist of family psychoeducation, case management and psychosocial rehabilitation services.
+Additional services at Dillon Community Based Services consist of case management, family psychoeducation and psychosocial rehabilitation services.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.